César Hernández (infielder): Chicago White Sox

 On July 29, 2021, Hernández was traded to the Chicago White Sox in exchange for pitcher Konnor Pilkington.
 He immediately took on the role of the team's new everyday second baseman, rarely sitting out a game.
 On August 6, he hit his first White Sox home run off of Kyle Ryan of the Chicago Cubs.
 On September 23, during the same game in which the White Sox clinched the American League Central division title, he went 3-for-3, with one of his hits being the 1000th in his Major League career.

 Washington Nationals

 On November 30, 2021, Hernández signed a one-year, $4.5 million contract with the Washington Nationals.
+After going without a home run for the entirety of the 2022 season, on September 4, 2022, Hernández hit his first home run of the year.
+The blast came off of Trevor Williams in a 7–1 victory over the New York Mets.
 He appeared in 147 games for Washington in 2022, slashing .248/.311/.318 with just one home run to go along with 34 RBI and 10 stolen bases.

-Detroit Tigers
+Seattle Mariners

 On January 25, 2023, Hernández signed a minor league contract with the Detroit Tigers organization.
+On March 27, Hernández requested and was granted his release after not making the Opening Day roster.
+On March 31, he signed a new minor league contract with the Seattle Mariners.
+He played in 43 games for the Triple-A Tacoma Rainiers, hitting .272/.436/.336 with no home runs, 14 RBI, and 7 stolen bases.
+On June 1, Hernández opted out of his minor league contract and became a free agent.